SoftwareEngineeringII-Team09/se-2022-09-HikeTracker/retrospective/sprint-3/Retrospective.md

 - Technical Debt
   - Total hours estimated: 15 hours 10 minutes
   - Total hours spent: 12 hours 35 minutes
+  - Hours estimated for remediation by SonarQube： 8 hours
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues :
+  - Hours spent on remediation :9 hours 10 min
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability") : 0.2 %
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+     - Reliability: A
+     - Security: E
+     - Maintainability: A

   Firstly, we focused on solving security hotspot, then we tried to fix code smells by severity level ,and in general we improved coverage.